 1. A language rule — “Yes, Master” required at all times, or the slave always refers to themselves in third person.
 Takes no time, reinforces hierarchy continuously.

 2. A daily anchor — morning or evening.
 Could be five minutes.
 A kneeling position, a brief spoken devotion, a foot kiss before bed.
-Something that marks the beginning or end of the day in role.
+Something that marks the beginning or end of the day in the role.

 3. Permission for something small — asking to go to bed, asking to use furniture, asking before eating.
 One small act of deference woven into the daily rhythm.